Osok85/Osok85/README.md

 - 👋 Hi, I’m @Osok85
 - 👀 I’m interested in Data analysis - sceince
-- 🌱 I’m currently learning R
+- 🌱 I’m currently will start on python
 - 💞️ I’m looking to collaborate on my learning journy
 - 📫 How to reach me : osok85@hotmail.com